top of page

 Ha Long Bay - UNESCO World Heritage

-Then there's food, a way to bring people together.
-In Vietnam we don't ask: How are you?
-We asked: Have you eaten yet?
-It is a simple question and may sound strange in other culture, but in Vietnam it shows care to people.
-Food is how love is shown.
-People assume Vietnamese food is spicy like in neighboring countries, but it’s actually incredibly fresh, balanced and deep flavoured.
+Then there's the food, a way to bring people together.
+In Vietnam, we don’t ask, “How are you?”
+Instead, we ask, “Have you eaten yet?”
+It may sound strange in other cultures, but in Vietnam, it shows care.
+Food is how love is expressed.
+Many assume Vietnamese food is spicy like in neighboring countries, but it’s actually fresh, balanced, and deeply flavored.
 Dishes are built around fresh herbs and vegetables, gathered from gardens, mountains, and nearby ponds.

-Vietnam doesn’t just offer places to see.
-It offers moments to be part of.
+Vietnam doesn’t just offer places to see; it offers moments to be part of.

-Where do you want to go and what kind of trip do you want?
+Where do you want to go, and what kind of trip do you want?

 Mar – Apr – (early May)